aws/sagemaker-python-sdk/doc/api/training/smp_versions/v1.6.0/smd_model_parallel_pytorch_tensor_parallel.rst

       ``intermediate_size``, and then maps it back to ``hidden_size``.
    -  **Arguments:**

-      -  See :class:`smp.nn.DistributedTransformerLayer` for descriptions of the arguments.
+      -  See ``DistributedTransformerLayer`` for a description of the arguments.
-      - ``fp32_residual_addition``: Set to ``True`` if you want to avoid overflow (NaN loss values) for large models with more than 100 billion parameters when using FP16.
-(Default: False)

 .. class:: smp.nn.DistributedEmbedding(num_embeddings,embedding_dim, padding_idx=None, max_norm=None, norm_type=2.0, scale_grad_by_freq=False, sparse=False, _weight=None, initializer_range=0.02, _skip_allgather=False,_skip_scatter_and_merge=False,)
+   :noindex:

    -  Distributed implementation of a single Embedding Layer.
 Currently only supports splitting across the embedding_dim.
    -  **Arguments:**

-      -  See :class:`smp.nn.DistributedEmbedding` for descriptions of the arguments.
+      -  See ``DistributedEmbedding`` for a description of the arguments.

 .. _enabling-tp:
+   :noindex:

 Enabling Tensor Parallelism
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~